BigBang1112/tmwrr/README.md

 ### Legacy WRR and TMWR v2

 From 2022-2025, the WRR system runs on an unreliable, unmaintainable code.
 This could lead the 220+ Discord server bot to a slow painful death.
 The system also never had Feature Set 3 finished, which was about TMF Solo reading capabilities.
-The rewrite was decided for the last time so that record notifications can continue being served from all Trackmania games (where it's possible).
+The rewrite was decided for the last time so that record notifications can continue being served from all Trackmania games for the next years (where it's possible).

 ## Dependencies